 What Is the Average Cost of Apartment Utilities?

 So, to see how utilities add up, consider a hypothetical tenant named Tom.
 Tom lives in Kansas and cranks up the air conditioning during the hot months, but runs high-efficiency heating appliances during the winter.
 Tom lives with three roommates, never cooks and likes to take extremely long showers.
 He has broadband and does not subscribe to any cable TV provider.
-If you’re like Tom and his roommates, you can expect to pay around $411 per month in total utilities for the apartment.
+If you’re like Tom and his roommates, you can expect to pay around $518 per month in total for apartment utilities.